chainguard-dev/maxcve/README.md

 This repo generates a container image that maximizes the number of CVEs in the image, while minimizing the size of the image.

-The result is a 1.8 MB image that reports as having more than 20,000 CVEs.
-That's roughly one CVE per 100 bytes!
+The result is a 1.8 MB image that reports as having almost _30,000 CVEs_.
+That's roughly one CVE for every 62 bytes!

 ```
 $ time grype $(go run .) > /dev/null